Vincent-Vercruyssen/anomatools/README.md

 # anomatools

-## What is anomatools?

-The `anomatools` package is a collection of **anomaly detection tools**.
+`anomatools` is a small Python package containing recent **anomaly detection algorithms**.
 Anomaly detection strives to detect *abnormal* or *anomalous* data points from a given (large) dataset.
-The package contains three anomaly detection algorithms and a clustering algorithm.
+The package contains two state-of-the-art (2018 and 2020) semi-supervised and two unsupervised anomaly detection algorithms.

 ## Installation

-1. Install the package directly from PyPi with the following command:
+Install the package directly from PyPi with the following command:
 ```bash
 pip install anomatools
 ```
-2. OR install the package using the `setup.py` file:
+OR install the package using the `setup.py` file:
 ```bash
 python setup.py install
 ```
-3. OR install it directly from GitHub itself:
+OR install it directly from GitHub itself:
 ```bash
 pip install git+https://github.com/Vincent-Vercruyssen/anomatools.git@master
 ```